openappsec/openappsec/README.md

 This will create a local image for your docker called `agent-docker`.

-## Deplyment of the agent docker image as container
+## Deployment of the agent docker image as container

-To run a Nano-Agent as a container the following steps are requiered:
+To run a Nano-Agent as a container the following steps are required:

-1. If you are using a container management system / plan on deploying the container using your CI, Add the agent docker image in an accessible registry.
+1. If you are using a container management system / plan on deploying the container using your CI, add the agent docker image to an accessible registry.
-2. If you are planing to manage the agent using the open appsec UI, then make sure to obtain an agent token from the Management Portal and Enforce.
+2. If you are planning to manage the agent using the open-appsec UI, then make sure to obtain an agent token from the Management Portal and Enforce.
 3. Run the agent with the follwing command (where –e https_proxy parameter is optional):

 `docker run -d --name=agent-container --ipc=host -v=<path to persistent location for agent config>:/etc/cp/conf -v=<path to persistent location for agent data files>:/etc/cp/data -v=<path to persistent location for agent debugs and logs>:/var/log/nano_agent –e https_proxy=<user:password@Proxy address:port> -it <agent-image> /cp-nano-agent [--token <token> | --hybrid-mode]`